Tony Momsen: Professional football

-The Los Angeles Rams selected Momsen in the fifth round of the 1951 NFL draft.
+The Los Angeles Rams selected Momsen 59th overall in the fifth round of the 1951 NFL draft.
 He signed with the Rams in July 1951, but was traded to the Pittsburgh Steelers before the 1951 NFL season started.
 Momsen appeared in 11 games, all as a backup for the 1951 Steelers.
 In August 1952, Momsen was traded to the Washington Redskins.
 Momsen appeared in two games for the 1952 Redskins before being released on October 7, 1952.

 In 1953, Momsen played for the Calgary Stampeders of the Western Interprovincial Football League.
 In 1954, Momsen was in the Toronto Argonauts organization.
 He quit the Argonauts in August 1954 after being told he would play for the Argonauts' farm team.

-Later years
+Later life

 After retiring from football, Momsen worked as a cement contractor and built customized golf clubs.
 He lived in Sunrise, Florida for the last 25 years of his life.
 In March 1994, he died at Riverside Methodist Hospital in Columbus, Ohio, due to complications following hip replacement surgery.
 Three weeks after Momsen's death, Libbey High School announced that Momsen would be included among the initial inductees into the Libbey High School Hall of Fame.